juxt/astro-website/src/pages/blog/typed-clojure.md

 testing](https://github.com/clojure/test.check) and all the way to integration and [simulation testing](https://github.com/Datomic/simulant).
-Having good test coverage of Clojure code brings many benefits, with a particularly important one being that a good test suites enables aggressive refactoring without having to understand or remember all run-time impacts and subtle bugs that might be introduced.
+Having good test coverage of Clojure code brings many benefits, with a particularly being that a good test suites enables aggressive refactoring without having to understand or remember all run-time impacts and subtle bugs that might be introduced.